 Open Competitive: Completion of 60 semester credit hours of college study.
 Candidates must meet established physical and medical requirements for appointment to the position, must possess and maintain a valid unrestricted New York State motor vehicle operator's license and must be legally eligible to carry a firearm and complete all requirements for certification as a police officer in New York State.

 How to Apply

-Please return your canvass letter by U.S. Mail and submit your application, cover letter, resume and contact information for three professional references at http://www.brockportrecruit.org by January 23, 2018.
+Please return your canvass letter by U.S. Mail and submit your application, cover letter, resume and contact information for three professional references at jobs.brockport.edu by June 22, 2018.

 Employment at The College at Brockport is contingent upon the successful completion of a background check and final budgetary approval.